Mirandadaa/mica-gd300/_posts/106-9-1-basic-workflow.md

 summary: How do you turn an idea into complete animation?
 categories:
 tags:
-date_edited: Aug 28, 2016
+date_edited: Sep 4, 2016
 ---

 There is a reason why there are so many steps and processes in animation production.
 They are for efficiency and communication.
+Animation is a very time-consuming process.
+You will want to do anything to save time.
+For the same reason, miscommunication can result in having to recreate many animation sequences.
+If you have a client (or even if you work for yourself), you will want to make sure things are going according to the plan.

 I will introduce the basic workflow of a motion graphics project.
 Note that this is just a guideline and the actual process can be very different for everyone.

 ## Pre-production
 All the planning that takes place before the actual production (or animation) is called the pre-production stage.